What Is Preveal Framework Version 2?

 The Preveal Body Signal Framework is not meant to replace traditional, clinical, psychological, medical, or dictionary-based ways of understanding human experience.
 Those approaches have their own value: a dictionary can explain what a word means; psychology can study emotional patterns; medicine can examine physical symptoms; and therapy can help people work through difficult experiences with professional support.

-The framework offers another viewpoint: a non-clinical reflection process for exploring how human experience may show up through body signals, emotional tone, and life context.
-It is not a diagnosis, therapy, medical advice, or a treatment method.
-It does not claim that every physical sensation is emotional, that one body signal has one fixed meaning, or that reflection proves what caused a feeling.
+The framework offers another viewpoint: a non-clinical observational process for exploring Body Signal, Emotional Tone, Life Context, and Personal Meaning, followed by an optional direction-setting phase.
+It is not a diagnosis, therapy, coaching, medical advice, or a treatment method.
+It does not claim that every physical sensation is emotional, that one Body Signal has one fixed meaning, or that reflection proves what caused an experience.

 A Word on Human Support